Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Architecture Constraints

-One possibility to enforce in- or equivariance properties to functions is using restricted or fixed filters to process the input signal.
-In this section, we introduce methods based on the \textbf{scattering transformation} as well as methods based on circular or spherical \textbf{harmonic filters}.
+\subsection{Scattering Neural Networks}

-\subsubsection{Scattering Neural Networks}
+In- or equivariance properties can be enforced to functions by using a well-defined map with fixed filters that yields the desirable properties.

-\cite{Scattering} propose to use a hand-crafted transformation called scattering transformation that enforces invariance to the representations of a DNN.
+\cite{Scattering} propose to use a hand-crafted \textbf{scattering transformation} that enforces invariance to the representations of a DNN.
 It consists of a convolution of the input signal $x$ with a family of wavelets $\psi$ followed by a modulus non-linearity and an averaging filter $\phi$.
 The first-order scattering coefficients $S^{1}(x)$ at rotation and scale $\lambda_1 = \{\theta_1, j_1\}$ are defined as:

 where the family of wavelets is computed by rotating and dilating a complex mother-wavelet $\psi$ using $L$ rotations and $J$ scales.
-Furthermore, it is possible to cascade multiple scattering transforms to obtain coefficients of order $m\geq0$:
+Furthermore, multiple scattering transforms can be cascaded to obtain coefficients of order $m\geq0$

 \cite{Scattering} use complex Morlet wavelets to obtain the scattering coefficients and process the features with a Support Vector Machine (SVM) for classification.
-While the calculated scattering coefficients are invariant to translations and stable to small deformations, they are not invariant to other transformation groups such as rotations.
+While the calculated scattering coefficients are invariant to translations and stable to small deformations, they are robust, but not invariant to other transformation groups such as rotations.

-\cite{GenericScattering} compare a two-layer scattering network for image classification to a DNN of the same depth and conclude that the scattering transformation closely resembles the filters that are learned within the early layers of a CNN during training.
+\cite{GenericScattering} compare a two-layer scattering network for image classification to a DNN of the same depth and conclude that the fixed scattering filters closely resemble the filters learned within the early layers of a CNN during training.

-\cite{GroupInvScattering} enhances the scattering operator to arbitrary transformations which can be represented as compact Lie groups $G$.
-He proves that the group scattering transformation is invariant under the action of $G$.
-Moreover, he proposes to apply this to the group of rotations and translations in 2D, which is conducted by \cite{RotoTranslationScattering}.
+\cite{GroupInvScattering} generally shows that the scattering operator can be generalized to arbitrary transformations that can be represented as compact Lie groups $G$.
+A prove for the invariance of the scattering transformation to the action of $G$ is provided.
+Moreover, the application to the group of rotations and translations in 2D is proposed, which is conducted by \cite{RotoTranslationScattering}.

-\cite{Sifre} further advance this approach by cascading multiple scattering transformations with global space-scale averaging and invariant linear projectors to obtain a representation that is invariant to translation, rotation, scaling and small deformations.
+\cite{Sifre} further advance this approach by cascading multiple scattering transformations with global space-scale averaging and invariant linear projectors to obtain a representation that is invariant to translation, rotation, scaling and stable to small deformations.